Psychotherapy or Counselling, what's the difference?

 For a limited time I am offering low cost counselling and psychotherapy in Bath and Wiltshire, and this is available to all.

-I currently charge £25 for a 50 minute session.
+I currently charge £30 for an hour session.

 How do I know which therapist to choose?

 There are many therapists to choose from these days, and many different approaches that may or may not suit you well.
 I recommend doing a little research- google a few therapists, make some calls, even meet one or two for an initial consultation.
 I'd say to' go with your gut' when making your decision, just as any relationship you may embark upon, it should feel right for you.
 Only you will know.